Form dynamism

 The most important elements responsible for the dynamic behavior of the form are:

-• conditions for displaying steps or form pages
+• conditions for displaying form steps or pages

 • conditions for invoking services

-Uses of dynamic forms
+Applications of dynamic forms

 Last updated